-- "Active" proposals represent ~4.3 million square feet of space being sought.
-The median desired square footage is ~20,000 square feet.
-19 percent of "active" proposals are for sites less than 5,000 square feet. - Twenty-three different City agencies and six community boards have active facility proposals.
-DOT, NYPD, DEP, and DSNY comprise 44% of all active proposals with 12, 9, 8, and 8 respectively.
-Other top requesting agencies include HRA (6), ACS (4), and DOP (4), all of which maintain facilities across the City to provide services at the citywide and borough level.
+o "Active" proposals represent more than 4.8 million square feet of space being sought.
+The

-Active proposals are planned for Brooklyn (21), Queens (20), the Bronx (19), Manhattan (14), and Staten Island (4) with six locations not yet specified or outside the City.
+- median desired square footage is ~22,000 square feet.
+19 percent of "active" proposals are for sites less than 5,000 square feet. - Twenty-six different City agencies and seven community boards have active facility proposals.
+NYPD, DOT, DEP, and DSNY comprise over 39% of all active proposals with 12, 11, 9, and 8 respectively.
+Other top requesting agencies include ACS (7), HRA (7) and NYPL (4), all of which maintain facilities across the City to provide services at the citywide and borough level. - Active proposals are planned for the Bronx (25), Brooklyn (24), Queens (20), Manhattan (17), and Staten Island (8) with six locations not yet specified and one location in multiple boroughs.